yuvlian/qingque-sr/README.md

 5. Make sure game traffic is being redirected and have fun.

-NOTE: If you want to see the logs when the server panics, run the binary through cmd.
+- If you want to see the logs when the server panics, run the binary through cmd.

+- You can use `cfg-manager.exe` to easily manage config.json(s).

 #### Option 2: Build from Source